Blakeslee lab

 BS Biology (Temple University 2013)

 Becca defended her master's degree in November 2018 and graduated in December 2018.
-Her thesis title: “A Crab Trilogy: influence of parasites on interactions and interrelations among two introduced and one native crab”
+Her thesis title is: “A Crab Trilogy: influence of parasites on interactions and interrelations among two introduced and one native crab”